dmaccormac/treelaunch/README.md

 To start TreeLaunch, navigate to the TreeLaunch entry in your Start Menu.

 The default tree file *SampleTree.xml* will be loaded when TreeLaunch starts for the first time.
-You may edit this file as needed or create a new file elsewhere in the system.
+You may edit this file as needed or create a new file and save it elsewhere.

 TreeLaunch has the following menu options which can be seen by right-clicking on the Tree.